DevAlanAraki/JS-Project2-Calculator/README.md

 - Calculator with svg layout.
 - Calculator with date and time according to the user's device.
 - Any type of calculation that causes error, display will show the message "Error".
+- Calculator with audio option by clicking the buttons.
+To enable, double click "AC".
+To disable, another double click "AC".

 <img src="https://i.ibb.co/0rsbQqn/Screenshot-1.png">